Chris0Jeky/N-person-prisoners-dilemma-simulation/docs/implementation/PAIRWISE_MODE.md

-# Pairwise Interaction Mode
+# Pairwise Interaction Modes

 ## Overview

+The NPDL framework supports two distinct pairwise interaction modes:

+1. **Aggregate Pairwise Mode** - Original implementation where agents make one decision per round
+2. **True Pairwise Mode** - Enhanced implementation where agents make individual decisions for each opponent

+## Aggregate Pairwise Mode (Default)

-The pairwise interaction mode is an alternative way of simulating agent interactions in the N-Person Prisoner's Dilemma (NPDL) framework.
-Unlike the default neighborhood-based mode where agents only interact with their network neighbors, in pairwise mode each agent plays a separate 2-player Prisoner's Dilemma game with every other agent in the system.
+In this mode, each agent plays a separate 2-player Prisoner's Dilemma game with every other agent, but makes a single decision that applies to all opponents.

-This approach models a fully mixed population where each individual can interact with any other individual, regardless of network structure.
-The network structure is still maintained for visualization purposes, but doesn't influence the interaction pattern.

-## Key Features
+### Key Features
 - Each agent chooses one move (cooperate/defect) for the entire round
 - The agent plays that move against every other agent in the system
 - Each pair plays a standard 2-player Prisoner's Dilemma game with payoffs (R, S, T, P)
 - An agent's total score is the sum of all its pairwise interactions
-- Learning agents use the proportion of cooperating opponents as input to their learning process
+- Learning agents use the proportion of cooperating opponents as input

+## True Pairwise Mode (Individual Decisions)

+The true pairwise implementation allows agents to make separate decisions for each opponent, enabling more sophisticated strategies.

+### Key Features
+- Agents make **separate decisions for each opponent**
+- Agents maintain **opponent-specific memories and learning states**
+- Reactive strategies (TFT, GTFT, etc.) work correctly with individual opponent tracking
+- Learning agents maintain separate Q-tables for each opponent relationship

-## Using Pairwise Mode
+## Using Pairwise Modes

 ### In Scenario JSON Files